bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 ### Kobweb to the rescue

-Unlike Compose for Web, Kobweb can handle this problem because it sits one level above it.
+Unlike Compose HTML, Kobweb can handle this problem because it sits one level above it.
 It is aware of all the pages on your site (since it is the one that generates the routing logic for you), and it comes with a binary that can run a bunch of useful, project-managing commands.

 The important command in this case: